 To exercise or not to exercise.
-This is a question that people have asked themselves over the years, and there are points both in favour and against exercise.
+This is a real question that people have asked themselves over the years and there are points both in favour and against for exercising.

 Exercise can be good for you, but it can also be bad for you.
 I know as I have got older my knees don’t half play up if I do too much, and my back really lets me know if I do too much bending or gardening.

 Everything in moderation I guess, but how do you define moderation?

 Here are some good reasons to exercise or to not exercise.